YueLiPicasso/OCanrenTutorial/Main/aircraft_fleet/README.md

 5          | 11    | [Forward (1); Abandon ([5; 5; 5; 4]); Forward (1); Abandon ([5; 5; 5]); Forward (2); Abandon ([4; 5]); Forward (2); Abandon ([5]); Forward (5)]
 6          | 12    | [Forward (1); Abandon ([5; 5; 5; 5; 4]); Forward (1); Abandon ([5; 5; 5; 4]); Forward (1); Abandon ([5; 5; 5]); Forward (2); Abandon ([4; 5]); Forward (2); Abandon ([5]); Forward (5)]

+## Retrospective Comments

+This section contains technical information for readers who have finished with the whole tutorial and want to look back on this lesson equipped with what he just learnt.
+The [program](aircraft.ml) in this lesson is not trivial, to which the first time reader is advised to take a lighthearted approach.
+The following lessons in the tutorial will take the reader step by step from the very basics to the more advanced.

+> To do: add technical comments

 ## Reference